eosouzz4d/apex-economy-system/README.md

 Advanced procedural AI engine for NPC behavior in Roblox.

----

 ## Overview

-AIFrame is a high-level AI framework designed to simulate intelligent, adaptive NPCs through modular systems and layered decision-making.
+AIFrame is a high-level AI framework designed to simulate intelligent, adaptive NPCs using modular systems and layered decision-making.

-This is not a simple pathfinding script — it is a full behavioral engine.
+This is not a simple AI script.
+It is a full behavioral engine.

----

 ## Core Systems

 ### State Machine
 - 15+ dynamic states
 - Context-aware transitions
-- Override via goals and behavior trees
+- Goal overrides

 ### Perception System
 - Vision (raycast-based)
-- Hearing system
+- Hearing detection
 - Damage awareness
 - Alert levels